Youran-Zhu/9760Big_Data_P1/README.md

 ## Part III
 I loaded 50,000 records into ElasticSearch.
 In this part, I visualized these records with Kibana.

-1) Counts of different fine amount vs Violation Type
+1) Counts of different fine amount vs violation type
 ![Counts of different fine amount vs Violation Type](https://github.com/Youran-Zhu/9760Big_Data_P1/blob/master/part3/count_fineAmount_violationType.png)

 2) Violation of each license type by each issue agency